Table of Contents

-In the shadows of Covid-19 organizations came to realize that employees deserve to feel valued, cared for, and heard.
+In the shadows of COVID-19 organizations came to realize employees deserve to feel valued, cared for, and heard.
 They deserve to be part of the bigger picture conversation:

 - a conversation that should ideally take place more than once a year

-- an exchange that’s more of a two-way dialogue and not limited to a finite number of questions
+- an exchange that’s a two-way dialogue and not limited to a finite number of questions

 In the evolution of employee voice, modern methods and cutting-edge efficiency formed the most exciting progression yet: a concept referred to as active listening.